Public Libraries and Museums Act 1964 (Amendment) Bill

 Overview

 This bill amends the Public Libraries and Museums Act 1964 to expand the responsibilities of library authorities.
-It adds a duty to provide cultural facilities and services alongside traditional library services, broadening the scope of their work to encompass a wider range of cultural activities.
+It broadens their mandate to include providing cultural facilities and services alongside traditional library services, strengthening community cultural provision.

 Description